GWR 6000 Class 6000 King George V: Preservation

 The locomotive was officially preserved as part of the national collection.
 It was restored to main line running order at the Bulmer's Railway Centre in Hereford.
 Operationally based at Hereford, in 1971 it became the very first steam locomotive to break the British Railways mainline steam ban that had been in place since the completion of the Fifteen Guinea Special in 1968.
 Its restoration to main line service and subsequent operation is often credited with opening the door for the return of steam to the mainlines of the UK.

-The engine took part in the GWR150 celebrations in 1985 hauling railtours, one trip which took place on 7 Apr was "The Great Western Limited" which was running from London Paddington to Plymouth via Bristol was booked to be worked by No. 6000 while double heading with No. 7819 Hinton Manor.
+The engine took part in the GWR 150 celebrations in 1985 hauling railtours, one trip which took place on 7 April was "The Great Western Limited" which was running from London Paddington to Plymouth via Bristol was booked to be worked by No. 6000 while double heading with No. 7819 Hinton Manor.
 Both engines were to double head the train from Bristol to Plymouth on the outward journey but No. 6000 was failed in Taunton with a hot box and had to be taken off the train.
-No. 7819 Hinton Manor continued alone with the train but that would too later be failed in Exeter with a hot box.
+No. 7819 Hinton Manor continued alone with the train, but that would too later be failed in Exeter with a hot box.

 After years of running, a costly overhaul of the locomotive was declined by the National Railway Museum.
 In part, this was due to the fact that, since its second renovation, a second class-member King Edward I had been restored for mainline operation.
 In addition, the higher ballast beds in place on the Western Region since the early 1980s, to allow for the high speed running of the InterCity 125 train sets, have greatly reduced the running-level loading gauge of the former GWR mainline – especially under bridges – to 13 ft 1 in, so enabling mainline running of a "King" class now requires a reduction in the height of the original GWR-built chimney, cab and safety valve bonnets by 4 inch, as had been done on the restoration of King Edward I. No. 6000 is the only one of the three preserved "King" class locomotives to retain its original-built full-height fittings.

 After closure of the Bulmer's Steam Centre in 1990, No. 6000 moved to the Swindon "Steam" Railway Museum.
 In 2008, it swapped places with No. 92220 Evening Star, and became resident at the National Railway Museum.
 In late 2015, No. 6000, along with City of Truro, returned to STEAM – Museum of the Great Western Railway (located at the site of the old railway works in Swindon), and both were put on display in preparation for Swindon 175 (in 2016), celebrating 175 years since the inception of Swindon as a railway town.
 Both locomotives are expected to remain at Swindon for 5 years.